Not all welcome emails are created equal.

 I also am a big fan of using personalization in the email subject line.
-If your form collects their first name, many email providers allow you to input that name into the subject line using a merge tag that auto-fills when the email sends.
+If your form collects their first name, most modern email providers allow you to input that name into the subject line using a merge tag that auto-fills when the email sends.

 2) Greet the reader by name

-Still have that first name?
+Still have that first name of theirs?
 Keep using it!
 This allows you to talk to the reader just like you would if it was a personal email you’re sending to a friend.